jamesbuckett/ckad-tips/01-ckad-approach.md

   - What is the overall status in the namespace: `kubectl get all`
   - If the pod did not start look at the events related to the pod: `kubectl describe pod <problem-pod>`
   - If the pod did start but is not behaving as expected, look at it's logs: `kubectl logs <problem-pod>`
+  - If you need to delete the pod with minimum delay use: `kubectl delete pod <problem-pod> --now`
   - If you do not solve the problem and you are not clear on what the problem is, move to the next question.

 _End of Section_